Krissibro/Elgatron3000/README.md

 3. **Set Up Config**:
 Create a `config.json` file in the `utilities` directory. \
 Add your guild ID (server ID) and whether this instance of the bot is for testing or production.
+Experimental features will only be available in testing mode.

     ```
     {